Averaging of closely spaced points within a tolerance

 Restoring a smooth surface

-Within this point cloud, we will look for those points that could be combined based on the following features:
+Inside this point cloud, we will look for those points that could be combined according to the following criteria:

-• the distance between the points does not exceed tol,
+- the distance between the points does not exceed

 tol = 0.33;

-To highlight identical regions, we coarsen the original data set by rounding all coordinates of each point to an integer, previously multiplied by 1/tol.
+To identify identical areas, we round off the original data set by rounding all the coordinates of each point to an integer, first multiplying by 1/tol.

 aA = round.( (1/tol) .* A[:,1:2], digits=0);

 Our matrix now consists of a large number of groups of vectors with identical values.
 How do we group them?
-We can compare the vectors with each other element by element, but there is a shorter way.
+You can compare vectors piecemeal with each other, but in a shorter way.

-This operation can be performed using the function groupslices from the library GroupSlices (if necessary, to put it, uncomment and execute the next cell):
+This operation can be performed using the function groupslices from the library GroupSlices (if necessary, to set it, uncomment and execute the following cell):

 #]add GroupSlices